JuliaSmoothOptimizers/JSOTutorials.jl/generic-adnlpmodels/index.md

+### Gradient Evaluation

-The NLPModels are usually parametrically typed by the vector and element type of `x0` and use this type for some pre-computations.
+An `ADNLPModel` is parametrically typed by the vector and element type of `x0` and use this type for some pre-computations.
 For instance, `ADNLPModel` may compute some default backend based on the expected element type to speed up the AD process.

 ```julia